mecid/mecid.github.io/_posts/2020-11-17-keyboard-shortcuts-in-swiftui.md

 > To learn more about view modifiers, take a look at my ["ViewModifiers in SwiftUI"](/2019/08/07/viewmodifiers-in-swiftui/) post.

 You can also attach the *keyboardShortcut* modifier to any container view like *VStack* or *HStack*.
-In this case, the shortcut will apply to the first interactive child in the container's view hierarchy.
+In this case, the shortcut will apply to the first interactive child in the container hierarchy.

 ```swift
 import SwiftUI